‘Is it worse than racism?’ Michail Antonio defends teammate Kurt Zouma

 The disturbing footage, which showed Zouma drop-kicking and slapping one of his Bengal cats in front of a child while his brother laughed behind a camera, caused a strong reaction on social media and elsewhere.
 Adidas quickly ended its relationship with the player while West Ham’s commercial partners Experience Kissimmee and Vitality have respectively ended and suspended their deals with the club.

+“Two cats are in our care, have been seen by a vet and are being well looked after,” said an RSPCA spokesman.
+“They will remain in our care while the investigation continues.”

-West Ham fined the 27-year-old Frenchman two-weeks’ wages but only after manager David Moyes had picked him for a Premier League match the day after the news first broke.
-The club have been criticised for their reaction with some, including BBC Sport presenter Gabby Logan, calling for Zouma to be sacked and a petition growing for the player to be prosecuted.
+West Ham fined Zouma two-weeks’ wages but only after manager David Moyes had picked him for a Premier League match the day after the news first broke.
+The club has been criticised for their reaction with some, including BBC Sport presenter Gabby Logan, calling for Zouma to be sacked and a petition growing for the player to be prosecuted.

+“I’ve got a question for you,” he responded.
+“Do you think what he’s done is worse than racism?
+I’m not condoning a thing that he’s done, I don’t agree with what he’s done at all.

+“But there’s people who’ve been caught for racism who’ve played football afterwards.
+They haven’t got punished, they got an eight-game punishment or something like that, but people are now calling for [Zouma] to be sacked, to lose their livelihood.

 Former goalkeeper Chris Kirkland said Zouma deserved to be abused in football stadiums.
 “Everywhere he goes he’s going to be targeted, and rightly so because he deserves all he’s gonna get.
 He’s brought it all on himself by a sickening video.”